-Experienced practitioners from managing authorities, central finance and contracting units, and audit authorities will lead this workshop.
-Workshop participants will benefit from concrete experience and examples.
-This workshop will be equally relevant for pre-accession countries and EU member states.
+Experienced practitioners from managing authorities, central finance and contracting units, and audit authorities facilitated this workshop.
+Workshop participants benefited from concrete experience and examples.
+This workshop was equally relevant for pre-accession countries and EU member states.

-By the end of the workshop, the participants will have:
+By the end of the workshop, the participants:

 - Understood the EU Commission’s requirements for the internal control, risk management, and irregularities when dealing with EU funds